UniversalDependencies/docs/_ess/pos/NOUN.md

 ### Definition

 Nouns are a part of speech typically denoting a person, place, thing, animal or idea.
-The `NOUN` tag is intended for common nouns only.

 ### Examples